Skip to main content

 Frequently Asked Questions

 Targeted dredging is the removal of specifically identified sediments and debris from the bottom of a creek or other body of water.
-The planned field work in Chedoke Creek will collect bathymetric, sediment thickness, and sediment core data that will be used to determine the extent of the dredging material to be removed.
+The field work in Chedoke Creek collected bathymetric, sediment thickness, and sediment core data that was used to determine the extent of the dredging material to be removed.

-By targeting only the necessary sediments and debris, the impact to the environment, species and overall disturbance to the aquatic ecosystems will be reduced.
-The targeted dredging will decrease the current nutrient load in the creek and help restore the creek environment.
+By targeting only the necessary sediments and debris, the impact to the environment, species and overall disturbance to the aquatic ecosystems was reduced.
+The targeted dredging decreased the amount of nutrients in the creek and helped restore the creek environment.

-The City is required to engage with a number of agencies prior to and during completion of the remediation work in Chedoke Creek.
-The following is a list of the identified agencies who are required to provide a permit for the project, per their legislated mandate:
+The City was required to engage with a number of agencies prior to and during completion of the remediation work in Chedoke Creek.
+The following is a list of the identified agencies who were required to provide a permit for the project, per their legislated mandate:

 1. Hamilton Conservation Authority (HCA)